top of page

 Construtions with Eco bricks

-Since the 2019 annual trip, Active Africa made the decision to carry out the works with so-called ecological bricks.
-They are compact bricks that are obtained from the mixture of sand and cement.
+They are compact bricks that are obtained from a mixture of sand and cement.

-Unlike those that are produced in a traditional way throughout the country, they do not need cooking, they are not dried with wood ovens, which means that their use reduces the felling of trees and improves the environment.
+Unlike those that are produced traditionally throughout the country, they do not require cooking, they are not dried with wood ovens, so their use results in a decrease in tree felling and improves the environment.

 Our builder, Moses Kasamba, has a machine that manufactures them using high pressure and with a finish similar to the traditional one.

-Of course, there will continue to be an obligation on the part of local communities to contribute water, sand and labor as a collaboration to the project.
-And on the other hand, the design of the building will be the same as the one used so far but with this innovation, we hope to see benefits for the entire community.
+Of course, there will still be the obligation on the part of local communities to contribute water, sand and labor as collaboration to the project.
+And on the other hand, the design of the building will be the same as the one used until now, but with this innovation, we hope to see benefits for the entire community.

 PHOTO-2019-12-19-10-20-30.jpg